wdomski/ARClab/ADC/README.md

 The ADC1 is configured in such a way that the conversion is triggered by TIM6.
-It is required to start a timer TIM6 in time base mode with interrupts and start ADC1 peripheral (without interrupts or DMA).
+It is required to start a timer TIM6 in time base mode with interrupts and start ADC1 peripheral in DMA mode.
+This configuration allow for completely CPU-free periodic measurement of analog signal.

 There should be created two tasks:
 - **measure**, a task responsible for reading measurements from ADC and storing it in memory.
-This task should be a periodic one with period equal to 1000 [ms],
 - **comm** prints measured value via serial ports and determines if a button was pushed or not.
-This task should be a periodic one with period equal to 1000 [ms].

 More information about FreeRTOS can be found in [FreeRTOSMastering] and [FreeRTOSManual].